Financial and Administrative Guide: Moving to France 2025

 Another great resource is Meilleur Agents : https://www.meilleursagents.com/prix-immobilier/

 Both of these are great for getting an idea of pricing in an area, yet they aren't perfect as you cannot know the condition of the apartments or houses being sold.
 The purchase and renting process can still be overwhelming, especially if you are not fluent in French.
-If you need a referral to a great Apartment / House hunting company; please e-mail me and I can send you the details of a small company that specializes in helping people from overseas find their perfect home in France.
-Even as a Fluent French speaker, if I move to the Cote D'Azur or the Paris area, I will definitely be using this service for my house hunting search.
+If you need a referral to a great Apartment / House hunting company; please e-mail me and I can send you the details of a small company called Guava Paris that specializes in helping people from overseas find their perfect home in France.
+The company is run by a French American couple and they have significant experience in real estate in France and can also help with renovations if you are planning to buy a fixer-upper.
+You can see my article on their services here Even as a Fluent French speaker, if I move to the Cote D'Azur or the Paris area, I will definitely be using this service for my house hunting search.

 Furnished vs unfurnished apartments: